theRealAph/ScopeLocals/README.md

 Method `processQuery` runs a `query` against the database to retrieve a list of results of type `DBRow`.
-Argument `rowHandler` is a callback of type `Consumer<DBRow>` which can be applied to each result by calling `rowHandler.apply(row)`.
+Argument `rowHandler` is a callback of type `Consumer<DBRow>`.
+That means it can be applied to each result by calling `rowHandler.apply(row)`.
 In order to speed up processing of query results each call to `apply` is executed in its own virtual thread.
 The handler needs to be able to log messages but should not attempt to perform any further database processing.
+If a virtual thread needs to wait for a log write to complete another virtual thread will be resumed, allowing the application to make progress.

 The first thing `processQuery` does at 1. is ensure the caller has the `DATABASE` permission before proceeding to run the query at 2.
 At 3. it